CPS Recertification requirements and topics covered in the 2023 – 2024 TIPP CPS Technical Update Class

 Participate in a two-hour seat checkup event with at least one other CPS technician.
 You are welcome to combine different checkup events or appointments to meet the time requirement of two hours. -OR-

-Provide at least four hours of community education to people who are not CPS technicians.
-Examples: child passenger safety presentation for parenting groups and organizations or at EMS/Law Enforcement/transportation/Head Start agencies.
-Working at a health fair where you are primarily talking about CPS also qualifies for recertification.
-You are welcome to combine different presentations to meet the time requirement of four hours. -OR-
+Provide at least four hours of community education to individuals who are not CPS technicians.
+Examples: child passenger safety presentation for parenting groups, organizations, or agencies, (EMS/Law Enforcement, Transportation/Head Start).
+Working at a health fair where you are primarily talking about CPS also qualifies as community education for recertification.
+Combine different presentations to meet the time requirement of four hours. -OR-

 Continuing Education (6 hours)

 Earn at least 6 CPS technical continuing education units (CEUs) during the two-year certification cycle.
 CEUs do not carry over from one period to the next, even if you have completed more than the required six hours.
 CEUs are entered into your profile and the certificate of completion must be kept as proof of attendance in case you are selected for a recertification audit.
 An audit may occur during the three months following your recertification.
 CEUs can be earned through:

 - The TIPP CPS Technical Update has been pre-approved for 6 CPS CEUs.
 Attendees will be given a certificate as proof of attendance in case of an audit by Safe Kids Certification.

 - Online/Web Sessions (maximum 6 CEUs)

 - Moderated webinars feature one or more speakers with the ability for participants to ask questions.